Smarter and Faster Automation of Network Operations

 But, network automation?
 It's like bringing in a smart assistant to handle the grunt work.
 It's about using software to manage, configure, and deploy network stuff automatically.
 Which means less errors, better efficiency, and way more room to grow.

-- Think better efficiency, like provisioning new sites in hours instead of weeks, as Expereo highlights.
+- Think better efficiency, like provisioning new sites in hours instead of weeks (Site collection creation via Admin center taking over 30 minutes), as Expereo highlights.

 - Proactive monitoring means catching issues before they blow up, which is kinda critical.